Rituverma12/cbse-class12-2022-appearance-analysis/README.md

       "SUSPICIOUS_PERFECTION": Perfect but fragile

       "NORMAL": Valid or stable rates.
-    Mainly, Anomaly Flag is used to protect against misleading appearance rates.
-For example, even if a school type has thousands of registered students, the appearance rate may be unusually low compared to the overall distribution, or for small number of registered students, the appearance rate may appear perfect.
-These behavior may mislead analysis, so labeling them clearly can increase the credibility.
+    Mainly, the Anomaly Flag is used to protect against misleading appearance rates.
+For example, even if a school type has thousands of registered students, the appearance rate may be unusually low compared to the overall distribution, or for a small number of registered students, the appearance rate may appear perfect.
+These behaviors may mislead analysis, so labeling them clearly can increase the credibility.

-  9. Integrity Checks: To ensure most basic and logical consistency of dataset, three diagnostics columns were added to the fact_table:
+  9. Integrity Checks: To ensure the most basic and logical consistency of the dataset, three diagnostics columns were added to the fact_table:

       Integrity_RateCheck: Flags appearance rates outside the logical range (0-1).

-      Integrity_RegisteredCheck: Flags cases where appeared students > registered students.
+      Integrity_RegisteredCheck: Flags cases where students appeared> registered students.

       Integrity_MissingCheck: Flags rows with missing or zero values in appeared or registered columns.

+### Credibility Dashboard - CBSE Class 12 (2022)

+This dashboard consolidates integrity checks, base flags, anomaly flags, and volatility profiling.

+Slicer Used- Region and School Type.
+  The two slicers dynamically filter the first three panels (Integrity, Base, Anomaly).
+  The volatility panel is static and does not respond to slicers.

+All slicer-connected charts are built from a unified Power Query Data Model.